The Ugly Truth: If You Cheat On Someone, You Do Not Love That Person

 If you cheat on someone you’re dating, you don’t love that person.
 I’m sorry, but it’s true.
 If you are unfaithful, you are not in love.

-I don't care if people “make mistakes.”
-I don't give a flying f*ck if we're “all human.”
+I don’t care if people “make mistakes.”
+I don’t care if we’re “all human.”